-All rooms in which milk and milk products are handled, processed or stored, and/or in which containers, utensils or equipment are washed or stored, shall be kept clean, neat and free of evidence of insects and rodents.
-Only equipment directly related to processing operations or the handling of containers, utensils and equipment shall be permitted in the pasteurizing, processing, cooling, packaging and bulk milk storage rooms.
+All rooms in which milk and milk products are handled, processed or stored; or in which containers, utensils and/or equipment are washed or stored, shall be kept clean, neat and free of evidence of insects and rodents.
+Only equipment directly related to processing operations or the handling of containers, utensils and equipment shall be permitted in the pasteurizing, processing, cooling, condensing, drying, packaging, and bulk milk or milk product storage rooms.

-Clean floors, free of litter, clean walls, ceilings and all other areas of the dairy plant are conducive to clean milk handling operations.
+Clean floors, free of litter, clean walls, ceilings and all other areas of the milk plant are conducive to clean milk and milk product handling operations.
 Cleanliness and freedom from insects and rodents reduces the likelihood of contamination of the milk or milk product.
-Excess or unused equipment or equipment not directly related to the dairy plant operations can be detrimental to the cleanliness of the dairy plant.
+Excess or unused equipment or equipment not directly related to the milk plant operations can be detrimental to the cleanliness of the milk plant.

-- 1. Only equipment directly related to processing operations or the handling of containers, utensils and equipment is permitted in the pasteurizing, processing, cooling, packaging and bulk milk storage rooms. - 2.
-All piping, floors, walls, ceilings, fans, shelves, tables and the non-product-contact surfaces of other facilities and equipment are clean. - 3.
-No trash or solid waste is stored within the plant, except in covered containers.
-Waste containers at the packaging machine or bottle washer may be uncovered during the operation of such equipment. - 4.
-All rooms in, which milk and milk products are handled, processed or stored, and/or in which containers, utensils, or equipment are washed or stored, are kept clean, neat and free of evidence of insects and rodents.
+1. Only equipment directly related to processing operations or the handling of containers, utensils and equipment is permitted in the pasteurizing, processing, cooling, condensing, drying, packaging, and bulk milk or milk product storage rooms.

+2. All piping, floors, walls, ceilings, fans, shelves, tables and the non-product-contact surfaces of other facilities and equipment are clean.

+3. No trash, solid waste or waste dry product is stored within the milk plant, except in covered containers.
+Waste containers at the packaging machine or bottle washer may be uncovered during the operation of such equipment.

+4. All rooms in which milk and milk products are handled, processed or stored; or in which containers, utensils, and/or equipment are washed or stored, are kept clean, neat and free of evidence of insects and rodents.

+5. Excessive product dust shall be kept under effective control by the use of exhaust and collective systems designed for in-plant dust control.
+Tailings and materials collected from exhaust collective systems shall not be used for human consumption.